DeisData/deisdata.github.io/docs/source/shell/setup.rst

-If none of the options below address your circumstances, try an online search for: Unix shell [your computer model] [your operating system].
+If none of the options below address your circumstances, try an online search for: "Unix shell [your computer model] [your operating system]".

 Linux
 -----

-The default Unix Shell for Linux operating systems is usually Bash.
+The default Unix Shell for Linux operating systems is usually ``bash``.
 On most versions of Linux, it is accessible by running the `(Gnome) Terminal
 <https://help.gnome.org/users/gnome-terminal/stable/>`__
 or `(KDE) Konsole <https://konsole.kde.org/>`__ or `xterm <https://en.wikipedia.org/wiki/Xterm>`__,